FahadBinHussain/messenger-utils/README.md

 4. Your message will be saved specifically for this chat thread
 5. When you want to use a saved message:
    - Click the 📝 button to open the saved messages panel
-   - Click "Use" next to the message you want to use
+   - Click "Use" next to the message you want to use (automatically inserts into chat input)
+   - OR click "Copy" to copy the message to clipboard for manual pasting
    - The message will be inserted into the chat input field and the panel will close
 6. To delete a saved message, click "Delete" next to the message